shariq1989/cookbook/content/recipe/Waffles.md

 1. Mix the ingredients together, one at a time, in a large bowl, then mix well.
 Let the mixture stand at room temperature for 30 minutes.
 2. Preheat the [waffle iron](https://amzn.to/3kII2kI).
 3. Add ¼ cup mix to the waffle iron.

+#### ABOUT THE MEAL

+Fun story, an alternative title for this recipe could be Birthday Waffles since that is really the only time we bust out this recipe.

+#### What equipment do I need to make this recipe?

+* A large bowl
+* A hand-mixer
+* Measuring cups and spoons
+* A waffle-maker